siberianfox/g2wiki/Configuration-0.99-Axis-Group.md

 </pre>

 ### xfr - Feed Rate Maximum
-Sets the maximum velocity the axis will move during a feed in a G1, G2, or G3 move.
+Sets the maximum velocity the axis will be allowed to move during a feed in a G1, G2, or G3 move.
 This works similarly to maximum velocity, but instead of actually setting the speed, it only serves to establish a "do not exceed" for Gcode F words.
 Put another way, the maximum feed rate setting is NOT used to set the Gcode's F value; it is only a maximum that may be used to limit the F value provided in a gcode file.

 Axis feed rates should be equal to or less than the maximum velocity.
 See [G2 Tuning](G2-Tuning) for more details.